inkle/ink/README.md

     **Windows:** `inklecate.exe -p myStory.ink`

+    **Linux:** `mono inklecate.exe -p myStory.ink`

+    * To run on Linux, you need the Mono runtime and the Mono System.Core library (for CLI 4.0).
+If you have access to the debian repository, you can install these using: <br>
+    `sudo apt-get install mono-runtime libmono-system-core4.0-cil`

     The `-p` option uses play mode so that you can see the result immediately.

     Optionally, you may want to install **inklecate** at a system level (e.g. on Mac copy to `/usr/local/bin`).